Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 Tag `<System.ComponentModel.RunInstaller(True)>` is provided automatically by vb.net in file `Installer.Designer.vb` when a new Installer class module is added to a project.

-This tag is used by the installer program to call `Public Overrides Sub Install(stateSaver As IDictionary)` via [/SCREENSHOTS/Properties_Run64Bit.png] (Custom Action Properties)
+This tag is used by the installer program to call `Public Overrides Sub Install(stateSaver As IDictionary)` via [Custom Action Properties](/SCREENSHOTS/Properties_Run64Bit.png)

 The